gyng/book/articles/geotag/geotag.md

 exiftool -geotag Location\ History.kml '-geotime<${DateTimeOriginal}+00:00' . -api GeoMaxIntSecs=108000
 ```

 The location history obtained from Google is all in UTC.
-That matches my camera clock so timezones are irrelevent.
+That matches my camera clock so there's no need to calculate and apply timezone offsets.
 Super convenient when photos span different timezones.

-If, somehow, the photos are in local time change the timezone offset in that command (eg, for California, which is -7 UTC)
+If, somehow, the photos are in local time then change the timezone offset in that command (eg, for California, which is -7 UTC)

 ```
 exiftool -geotag Location\ History.kml '-geotime<${DateTimeOriginal}-07:00' . -api GeoMaxIntSecs=108000